 For that moment when magnum feels a tad too decadent but a regular 750 just won't do

+We kept the liter volume, of course, as it's an important part of Moravian wine heritage.
 I remember hearing the word “másnica” used for a bottle of wine when I was a kid.
 Only as an adult did I learn that it derives from the German Mass, an old volumetric unit roughly equalling 1 liter, which used to be a standard size of bottle for a guy working in the field (mixing it with water to get more quantity, lol).
-Hence the 1-liter bottle here.
 I do love the term “minimagnum” too, though, courtesy of my Montréal friends.

 Files to download: